robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Data_Structures/Arrays.md

 # Arrays for Super Dummies

-**Description:** An array is a collection of elements identified by index or key.
+**Description:** An array is a collection of contiguous elements identified by index or key.

 **Operations:** Accessing, updating, iterating, inserting, and deleting elements.